 - Accommodation: Konventum or similar

 Today you can visit two of the most beautiful Danish castles: Fredensborg Palace and Frederiksborg Castle.
 You start the day along the coast to Hornbæk, a small fishing village with tempting places for short breaks and a sea dip.
 Next, you go to the small village of Esrum with the historical abbey, which is definitely worth a visit.
-From there you bike next to one of the deepest lakes in Denmark towards Hillerød.
-You can visit Fredensborg Palace, the Queen’s spring and autumn residence if you extend the tour with approx 10 km.
+From there, you bike next to one of the deepest lakes in Denmark towards Hillerød.
+You can visit Fredensborg Palace, the Queen’s spring and autumn residence if you extend the tour by approx 10km.
 Upon your arrival in Hillerød, you should go to Frederiksborg Castle and enjoy its perfect lakeside location.

 - Accommodation: Best Western Hotel Hillerød or similar

-Heading south towards Copenhagen you pass idyllic sceneries, lovely forests and wetlands with a rich birdlife.
+Heading south towards Copenhagen, you pass idyllic sceneries, lovely forests and wetlands with rich birdlife.
 You will be impressed by the rich nature in a densely populated area close to the capital.
 You will also be amazed at how easy it is to cycle from green northern Zealand to the capital.
-While the first 18 km towards Farum are on winding paths and smaller roads, the last 20 km are along the new supercykelsti (Cycle Super-highway), that brings all the commuting cyclists to Copenhagen.
+While the first 18km towards Farum are on winding paths and smaller roads, the last 20km are along the new supercykelsti (Cycle Super-highway), which brings all the commuting cyclists to Copenhagen.
 When you come to Nørrebro, which is one of the most colourful neighbourhoods in Copenhagen, you have to slow down and mind all the different cyclists heading towards the city.

 - Accommodation: Scandic Copenhagen or similar